hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `require_ssl` - (Optional) Whether SSL connections over IP are enforced or not.

 * `allocated_ip_range` - (Optional) The name of the allocated ip range for the private ip CloudSQL instance.
 For example: "google-managed-services-default".
 If set, the instance ip will be created in the allocated range.
 The range name must comply with [RFC 1035](https://datatracker.ietf.org/doc/html/rfc1035).
 Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])?.

+* `enable_private_path_for_google_cloud_services` - (Optional) Whether Google Cloud services such as BigQuery are allowed to access data in this Cloud SQL instance over a private IP connection.
+SQLSERVER database type is not supported.

 The optional `settings.ip_configuration.authorized_networks[]` sublist supports: